luyadev/luya.io/docs/guide/app/storage.md

 # Storage Component

-The storage component provies the possibility to upload files and images, also apply filters to images.
+The storage component provides the possibility to upload files and images, also apply filters to images.

 In general the storage component is configure by default and available via `Yii::$app->storage`.
 The main component where all configuration options are display is the <class name="luya\admin\storage\BaseFileSystemStorage" />.